fluxcd/flux2/tests/integration/README.md

 Copy the `publickey` output printed after applying, or run `terraform output` to print it again, and add it in the Azure DevOps SSH public keys under the user account that'll be used by flux in the tests.

+**NOTE:** The environment variables used above are for the GitHub workflow that runs the tests.
+Change the variable names if needed accordingly.

 ## GCP